Avashist1998/notes/interview-prep/behavioral.md

 - When December did finaly arrive, DevOps team was highly fimilar with the project and expections.
 - They are aready setup the infrastrcution script for provisioning the appropriate resources.
 - The realise was on time, both teams felt supported rather than pressured.
+- Avoiding a 2-4 week slip that would have affected the launch timeline.

 ## Tell me about a time when you were given a vague or ambiguous project.
 How did you figure out what to do, and what was the outcome?